sedol1339/files/abstracts.md

 Bengio, Y., Yao, L., Alain, G., & Vincent, P. (2013).
 Generalized Denoising Auto-Encoders as Generative Models. arXiv, 1305.6663.
 Retrieved from https://arxiv.org/abs/1305.6663v4

+    - We propose a different probabilistic interpretation of Denoising Auto-Encoders
+    - It is valid for any data type, any corruption process and any reconstruction loss
+    - We can improve the sampling behavior by using the model itself to define the corruption process

 Bengio, Y., Léonard, N., & Courville, A. (2013).
 Estimating or Propagating Gradients Through Stochastic Neurons for Conditional Computation. arXiv, 1308.3432.
 Retrieved from https://arxiv.org/abs/1308.3432v1

+    - A question: can we "back-propagate" through stochastic neurons?
+    - An existing approach is a special case of the REINFORCE algorithm
+    - We propose an appoach to decompose neuron into a stochastic binary part and a smooth differentiable part
+    - We also propose to inject additive or multiplicative noise in a differentiable computational graph
+    - A fourth approach is a "straight-through estimator"
+    - Experiments show that all the tested methods actually allow training to proceed
+    - We describe several conclusions from the experiments

 Bengio, Y., Thibodeau-Laufer, É., Alain, G., & Yosinski, J. (2013).
 Deep Generative Stochastic Networks Trainable by Backprop. arXiv, 1306.1091.
 Retrieved from https://arxiv.org/abs/1306.1091v5

+Clark, A. (2013).
+Whatever next?
+Predictive brains, situated agents, and the future of cognitive science.
+Behav.
+Brain Sci.
+Retrieved from https://www.semanticscholar.org/paper/Whatever-next-Predictive-brains%2C-situated-agents%2C-Clark/69304ba2c5d2bff09f7059916ab0aa117bdbea41

+Friston, K. J., & Friston, D. (2013).
+A Free Energy Formulation of Music Generation and Perception: Helmholtz Revisited.
+Retrieved from https://www.semanticscholar.org/paper/A-Free-Energy-Formulation-of-Music-Generation-and-Friston-Friston/b79995c7b34e639b273af4468702c53c9c3c9fc8

+Friston, K. J., Schwartenbeck, P., FitzGerald, T., Moutoussis, M., Behrens, T., & Dolan, R. (2013).
+The anatomy of choice: active inference and agency.
+Front.
+Hum.
+Neurosci.
+Retrieved from https://www.semanticscholar.org/paper/The-anatomy-of-choice%3A-active-inference-and-agency-Friston-Schwartenbeck/3144baaeb4cab2bf48a8140de03080c03c4488b9

 Goodfellow, I. J., Warde-Farley, D., Mirza, M., Courville, A., & Bengio, Y. (2013).
 Maxout Networks. arXiv, 1302.4389.
 Retrieved from https://arxiv.org/abs/1302.4389v4